 Granted, we don’t use other USB-A devices much so this is a minor inconvenience, but a slightly longer cord would have eliminated this issue altogether.

 Admittedly, our set-up is complicated in that our monitor does not have a built-in HDMI port and we therefore need a rather bulky, and heavy adapter to convert the DVI to an HDMI plug.
 This tends to pull the charging pad in an awkward position causing it to not lay flat on the desk so you may not experience this same issue.

 In the end, these are minor points and nothing that would cause us to have a negative impression of the AUKEY Wireless Charging Hub.
 The ability to reduce the number of devices sitting on our desktop, far outweighs the minor inconvenience of having to place the hub in a specific direction.

 The Bottom Line

 Wireless charging continues to grow in popularity.
 Over the past few weeks, we have looked at a couple of different styles of wireless charging hubs from AUKEY (check out all of our AUKEY reviews here).
 Whether you want to charge one device or several, there is an AUKEY Wireless charger that’s bound to meet your needs.

-The AUKEY Wireless Charging Hub is available from Amazon.
+The AUKEY Wireless Charging Hub is available directly from the AUKEY web site.